ShreeCharranR/Time-Series-Anamoly-detection/README.md

 # Time-Series-Anamoly-detection
 Autoencoders

-# 1)Timeseries anomaly detection using an Autoencode
+# Timeseries anomaly detection using an Autoencode
 - Uses a reconstruction convolutional autoencoder model to detect anomalies in timeseries data.
 - Data -[Numenta Anomaly Benchmark(NAB)](https://www.kaggle.com/boltzmannbrain/nab) dataset.
 It provides artificaltim eseries data containing labeled anomalous periods of behavior.
 Data are ordered, timestamped, single-valued metrics.
 - We will use the `art_daily_small_noise.csv` file for training and the `art_daily_jumpsup.csv` file for testing.